AartiLubana/WebApplication2/WebApplication2/README.txt

 1530
 ##Part 8: Add a New Field named Rating:
 First I Added the rating Property in Models/Movie.cs.
-Later, Edited the /Views/Movies/Index.cshtml file and add a Rating field inside view templates in order to display.
+Then, Edited the /Views/Movies/Index.cshtml file and add a Rating field inside view templates in order to display.
 Updated the SeedData class so that it provides a value in between the genre and price field for the column Rating = "R", From the Tools menu, selected NuGet Package Manager > Package Manager Console In the PMC, enter the commands : Add-Migration Rating
 Update-Database to examine the current Movie model.